linpengcheng/PurefunctionPipelineDataflow/README.md

     by phenomena and mathematics as "hypotheses."
 He declared that true philosophia experimentalis — the precursor to modern science — only accepts what is derived from the induction of phenomena and can be described by mathematical laws.
+    Newton's "phenomena" refer to systematically observed, mathematically describable, and recurrent natural events.
+They constitute the only legitimate starting point for scientific theory, as opposed to reliance on unverifiable hypotheses or metaphysical speculation.
+    Newton believed that science must be rooted in the observable world, avoiding metaphysical fancy.
+    Through the method of "phenomena → mathematical induction → universal laws → deductive verification," he transformed natural philosophy into a precise mathematical science, laying the foundation for modern scientific methodology.
+    Newton's approach aligns with the Daoist principles of "the Dao follows nature," "all methods return to one," and "one Dao gives rise to all methods."

     - FP & hardware system architectures do not have real-world reference models, and theories without reference systems are difficult to explain and understand,